 Finally, it is critical the industry ensures the right support is available to senior leaders in the wake of the Senior Persons Regime (SPR).
 The aims of the SPR to ensure that there is clear accountability for decisions made are laudable.
 However, there is a danger that if this is not carefully explained and implemented, it will act as a deterrent to the best talent remaining in or joining the Financial Services industry.
 Failure to get this right will mean that the industry runs the risk of losing some of its brightest stars and its next generation of leaders due to a reluctance on the part of these individuals to step up and take on the extra burden of senior management responsibility.
 It is important that the unintended consequence of the SPR is not less collegiate behaviours from senior leaders related to self-preservation.
 If this is permitted to happen, it will disrupt and fracture carefully crafted executive teams and Boards whose strength has been the complimentary skill-set of each individual around the table where collective decision making is needed.

 Per Ardua Associates Limited is a UK-based executive search and leadership consulting firm focused on Board and Senior Executive opportunities in Financial Services.
 The company started in May 2008.
-There are eight practices: insurance; asset management; consumer financial services; corporate officers, HR, FS Real Estate, the Board practice and Pantheon Leadership, the leadership consulting business.
+There are nine practices: insurance; asset management; banking and consumer financial services; corporate officers, HR, FS real estate, digital technology & fintech, the Board practice and Pantheon Leadership, the leadership consulting business.
 The Company has global coverage through its membership of IIC Partners, an international network of boutique firms.